-Remembering Sister Mary Elena Lopez, CSJ
+Remembering Sister Barbara Joseph Wilson, CSJ

 Please join us in celebrating the lives and mourning the deaths of our beloved sisters who have recently passed away from the Los Angeles province.